shaloo/docs.arcana/docs/setup/config-custom-oauth.md

 * **JWKS Endpoint**: This is a read-only URL exposed by the custom OAuth server or any other server that manages the cryptographic keys or JSON Web Keys (JWK) as per the [IETF RFC7517](https://datatracker.ietf.org/doc/html/rfc7517) standard.
 * **User Identifier String**: Select the type of user identifier that the developer will share while integrating the app with the {{config.extra.arcana.sdk_name}}, as part of input parameters `CustomProviderParams` in the `loginWithCustomProvider()` function call.
 Choose one of the `sub`, `email` or a `custom` string.
-* **JWT Validation (Optional)**: Specify one or more key, value pairs of attributes/claims that can be used to verify the JWT provided as the input parameter `CustomProviderParams` in the `loginWithCustomProvider()` function call.
 * **Issuer**: A string identifier representing the principal who issued the JWT.
 * **Audience**: A string identifier representing the recipient that the JWT is intended for.
+* **JWT Validation (Optional)**: Specify one or more key, value pairs of attributes/claims that can be used to verify the JWT provided as the input parameter `CustomProviderParams` in the `loginWithCustomProvider()` function call.

 See [[concept-custom-oauth|custom OAuth settings]] for details.

-## Step3: Get ProviderID
+## Step3: Get Custom Provider ID

 Click **Save** after specifying the custom OAuth settings in the dashboard.
-Each application intending to utilize custom OAuth is allocated a distinct **provider identifier**, visible within the dashboard interface once the custom OAuth settings are updated.
-Make a note of the provider identifier.
+Each application intending to utilize custom OAuth is allocated a unique **custom provider identifier**, visible within the dashboard interface once the custom OAuth settings are updated.
+Make a note of the custom provider identifier.

-Both, the {{config.extra.arcana.app_address}} assigned to the app after registration and the provider identifier is required later for [[integrate-custom-oauth|integrating the app using custom OAuth with the {{config.extra.arcana.sdk_name}}]].
+Both, the {{config.extra.arcana.app_address}} assigned to the app after registration and the custom provider identifier is required later for [[integrate-custom-oauth|integrating the app using custom OAuth with the {{config.extra.arcana.sdk_name}}]].

 **That's all!** :material-party-popper: